 In an ongoing study, Dr. Marlene Freeman and colleagues at the Center for Women’s Mental Health are investigating the effectiveness of pregnenolone, a neurosteroid which is a derivative of progesterone, for the treatment of depression during the menopausal transition.
 Pregnenolone is produced in the body and is involved in the synthesis and metabolism of other steroid hormones, including progestogens and estrogens.
 Pregnenolone is biologically active and modulates various neurotransmitter systems, including the endocannabinoid system.
 Its metabolite pregnenolone sulfate is similar to brexanolone and acts as a negative allosteric modulator of the GABA-A receptor and is also a positive allosteric modulator of the NMDA receptor.

 Both preclinical and human data suggest that pregnenolone may be a promising treatment for depression.
 Dr. Freeman’s study will test the effectiveness of pregnenolone in women with menopausal depression.

 Eligibility: This study is recruiting women between the ages of 40 and 67 who are perimenopausal (changes in menstrual cycle and/or physical symptoms of menopause) OR early postmenopausal (within 5 years of the last menstrual period).

-To participate, patients must live in Massachusetts and be willing to travel to MGH for three visits.
+To participate, patients must be willing to travel to MGH in Boston, MA for three visits.
 Participants will be randomized into one of two treatment groups (placebo or pregnenolone) and will be asked to complete questionnaires about mood, cognitive function, demographic and medical history, psychiatric history, and menopausal symptoms.
 All evaluations and medications included as part of this study would be provided at no cost.